CraftYun83/GoogleCopy/README.md

 # GoogleCopy
-Copy of the Google home page made using HTML.
+Copy of the Google home page made using HTML I made at school.